Simone Biles addresses estranged brother's murder arrest: 'My heart aches for everyone involved'

 Olympic gold medalist Simone Biles on Monday broke her silence following the recent arrest of her estranged brother, who was charged with murder in a New Year’s Eve triple homicide in Ohio.

-Biles, 22, tweeted about the arrest of her brother, Tevin Biles-Thomas, that she was still “having a hard time processing last [week’s] news.”
+Biles, 22, said on Twitter she was still “having a hard time processing last [week’s] news” about the arrest of her brother, Tevin Biles-Thomas.

 SIMONE BILES' BROTHER CHARGED IN NEW YEAR'S EVE TRIPLE MURDER, POLICE SAY